"Jimmy dropped his pants

 - The grand prize goes to Bishop Mozgus, who successfully uses his jaws to stop a thrust from Guts' freaking Dragon Slayer!

 - In Michiko & Hatchin, Michiko pulls up a rope with her teeth to save a man from falling to his death while her hands are tied on her back.
 If that isn't a crowning moment of awesome, I don't know what is.

-- Roberta from Black Lagoon makes use of this trope to catch a thrown knife from Shenhua in mid air.
-She then proceeds to shatter it with her teeth while giving a giant Slasher Smile.
+- Roberta from Black Lagoon makes use of this trope to catch one of Shenhua's kukris mid-swing.
+She then proceeds to shatter it with her teeth while giving a giant Slasher Smile, thoroughly freaking Shenhua out.

 - In the Sengoku Basara anime, Sarutobi Sasuke catches a knife with his teeth when Kasuga throws it at his face.